FischerDave/django_food_ordering/README.md

 4.  **Populating the Database with Sample Data (Optional):**

-	If you have created the `populate_db.py` management command (as described in a previous response), you can run it to populate your database with initial data, including a test user (`username="testcustomer"`, `password="testpassword"`), a sample restaurant, and menu items.
+	If you have created the `populate_db.py` management command (as described in a previous response), you can run it to populate your database with initial data, including a test user (`username="testcustomer"`, `password="$ecret123"`), a sample restaurant, and menu items.
 To execute this command, run the following in your terminal:

 	```bash
 	python manage.py populate_db